jp-quant/jp-quant.github.io/_posts/2020-09-01-fbprophet_bayesian_glm.md

 - $\boldsymbol{\delta}$ [*N-Dimensional*] = Growth Rate Changepoints Adjustments

 Notice how $\delta$ is an $N$ dimensional variable, where such *integer* value $N$ is also a hyper-parameter, though not as important, for tuning.
-> The concept of $\delta$ is somewhat similar to the commonly known concept in mathematics called *Dirac Delta* to tackle problems with piece-wise functions/regressions.
+> The concept of $\delta$ is somewhat similar to the commonly known concept in mathematics called *Dirac Delta* to tackle problems with piece-wise regressions & step-functions.

-We also need to define a couple last components for trend, although **these will NOT be a prior distribution needed to be sampled for fit** but rather as **transformed variables** using priors defined, being:
+We also need to define a couple last components for trend, although **these will NOT be a prior distribution needed to be sampled for fit** but rather most of which are **transformed variables** using priors defined, being:
 $$ \boldsymbol{t}, \boldsymbol{s}, A,\gamma$$

 ---